I have been dissatisfied with money all my life.

 Money, motherhood and meaning

-After deciding to leap like the largest leaping leaper ever, I started writing and thinking about the angle of this blog.
+So I started writing and thinking about the angle of this blog.
 I don’t want a dirty laundry diary.
-I don’t want one of those blogs that talks about the author (me) all-the-time.
-I’ve toyed with starting a mummy blog in the past, but there are gazillions of them.
+I don’t want one of those blogs that talks about me all-the-time.
+I’ve toyed with starting a mummy blog, but there are gazillions of them.
 What could possibly make my mummy blog unique and therefore worth reading?
 Money.
 The answer is money.

 Motherhood has done something to me.
 As a mother, I desire financial success more than ever.
 For the sake of my son and the things I want to do with and for him, the money frustration is bubbling more ferociously inside of me.
 I know I’m not the only mother feeling this frustration.
 Conversations with other mothers and threads I’ve read on Instagram confirm this.
 Money brings safety, security, promise, opportunity and joy — things that mothers desire for their children.